Ray-Github-2022/assignment_cd/README.md

    I couldn't/haven't resolved the issue, so I setup the VPS - Digital Ocean.
 The calculator functions OK After that I couldn't resolve the issue with Flask on GitHub Testing, what should I change here / what is wrong?
    Lastly I created the SSH key, and saved it in GitHub.
 I couldn't save it in VPS - Digital Ocean, and didn't understand why..
-   => Here I got the remark, invalid key..
+   => Here I got the remark, invalid public key..
 I used: cat ~/.ssh/id_rsa.pub and included the correct id_ xxxxx

    Also I revised the HTML code, after running the updated file in the browser it didn't show the updated code?
    After this I restarted nginx, but nothing changed..
 And still the updated file isn't running.